Language Information

 QUESTION: Who needs to take the Arabic, Hebrew, or Turkish Language Placement Test ?

-1. Students who want to use Arabic, Hebrew, or Turkish to satisfy the Weinberg and the School of Communication’s two-year foreign requirement, by placing out of Arabic 121-3, Hebrew 121-3, or Turkish 121-3.
+1. Students who want to use Arabic, Hebrew, or Turkish to satisfy the two-year language requirement, by placing out of Arabic 121-3, Hebrew 121-3, or Turkish 121-3.

 These criteria apply to all students, including transfer students and students in graduate and professional schools.